Reservation process and legals

 Step 2.
 The mortgage and legals

 If you need a mortgage and haven’t already arranged one, you’ll need to do so quickly.
-We can give you the details of some reputable independent financial advisers and solicitors if you need a little help.
-If you have any questions about mortgages, what your solicitor does and the costs involved with buying a new home be sure to visit our relevant web pages.
+Your Sale Executive can give you the details of some reputable independent mortgage advisers and solicitors if you need a little help.

 Step 3.
 Exchange of contracts

-At this point you’ll need to pay the balance of the deposit and the whole transaction becomes legally binding.
-Please remember that if your deposit is in an account that you need to give notice of withdrawal, make sure you let the bank know well in advance to avoid having to pay any penalties.
+If your deposit is in a bank account that you need to give notice of withdrawal, make sure you let the bank know well in advance to avoid having to pay any penalties and delaying the exchange.

 Step 4.
 Build completion